MC1247882 - Microsoft Purview: Data Loss Prevention - Security Store now available to discover DLP integrations

 When this will happen:

-• General availability (Worldwide): Rollout will begin in late March 2026 and is expected to complete by late April 2026.
+• General availability (Worldwide): Rollout will begin in late March 2026 and is expected to complete by mid-April 2026 (previously late April).

 How this affects your organization: